lyca-knight/kclean/README.md

 ## Acknowledgments

-* This program is not an official program by Proxmox Server Solutions GmbH
+* This program is original written by Jordan Hillis